pokusew/fel-krp-project/README.md

 > 🚧 This is still a work in progress. **The security key is already usable.**
 > See the documentation at [lionkey.dev](https://lionkey.dev/).
 More detailed documentation will be added soon.

+> [!TIP]
+> This project was originally created as my master's thesis at CTU FEE.
+> You can find the latest version of the thesis text in the [pokusew/fel-masters-thesis][Thesis] repository.

 ## Content

 <!-- **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)* -->